-The ongoing study of science and the specific Working Scientifically skills processes and their application have led humans to accumulate an evidence-based body of knowledge about human interactions - past, present and future - with the world and its galactic neighbourhood.
+The Working Scientifically process and their application have led humans to accumulate an evidence-based body of knowledge about human interactions - past, present and future - with the world and its galactic neighbourhood.
 The course is firmly focused on developing the Working Scientifically skills, as they provide a foundation for students to value investigation, solve problems, develop and communicate evidence-based arguments, and make informed decisions.